lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   The duration of this timer is not defined in this document and MUST be defined in the specific technology document.

 * Attempts.
 This counter counts the requests for a missing SCHC ACK.
-When it reaches the value MAX_ACK_REQUESTS, the sender assume there are recurrent SCHC Fragment transmission errors and determines that an Abort is needed.
+When it reaches the value MAX_ACK_REQUESTS, the sender assumes there are recurrent SCHC Fragment transmission errors and determines that an Abort is needed.
 The default value offered MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in the specific technology document.
 The Attempts counter is defined per window.
 It is initialized each time a new window is used.